What the heck is the ‘Internet Of Things’? It seems to be a major buzzphrase in the media these days.

 There are companies out there, like Libelium, who strive to network “any sensor connected to any cloud platform through any communication protocol”.
 In this sense, they are focusing all their efforts on having modularity in daily life and in the functioning of homes, communities, and cities.
 There are hundreds of applications individuals and companies alike are already deploying.
 ‘Smart Cities’ are getting closer and closer to a reality as new technology makes automation and ‘monitoring’ easier and more integrated.
 For example, new chips – ideally distributed across a city – can sense, monitor, and instantly transmit data on things like dust particles in the air, gas concentrations, noise pollution, light usage/conservation, water quality/conservation, radiation levels, parking, traffic, and the smartphones of people as they commute, shop, etc. Take a look, and imagine:

-While some of these tech gadgets are nice to have - or are just cool - there is a growing home buyer base that is actively seeking hi-tech homes, and are including tech gadgetry in their search criteria.
-Homes that have evolved ahead of the curve hold particular appeal, and may serve well to rise up amongst the competition, helping sellers secure top dollar.
+While some of these tech gadgets are nice to have – or are just cool – there is a growing home buyer base that is actively seeking hi-tech homes, and they are including tech gadgetry in their search criteria.
+Homes that have evolved ahead of the curve hold particular appeal and may serve well to rise up amongst the competition, helping sellers secure top dollar.